lumetrium/espanso-dynamic-forms/docs/clipboard/index.md

 # Clipboard

-Espanso Dynamic Forms can read from the system clipboard on launch and insert its contents into your Liquid templates using the `{{clipboard}}` variable.
+Espanso Dynamic Forms reads your system clipboard when the form opens and makes its contents available via the `{{clipboard}}` variable.
+This lets you pre-fill fields or include copied text in your output.

-## Purpose
-The `{{clipboard}}` variable is useful when you want to create forms that adapt based on the current clipboard contents.
-For example, you might want to pre-fill a form field with text you've copied, or use clipboard data to determine which form to display.

-## Examples
+> [!NOTE] Clipboard is read once
+> The clipboard is captured when the form first opens.
+If you copy new text while the form is open, `{{clipboard}}` still contains the original value.

+[VIDEO: User copies the text "Refactor authentication module" from a browser, switches to a text editor, types :task trigger, the form opens with the Task Description field already containing "Refactor authentication module", user fills in the remaining fields and submits, output includes the clipboard content]

+---

+## Using Clipboard in Forms

-You can use the `{{clipboard}}` variable in both the `data` and `template` sections of your form config file, as well as in your Espnaso trigger.
+You can use `{{clipboard}}` in both the `data` and `template` sections of your form config.

-### Form Config: Data and Template
+### Pre-filling Form Fields

 ```yml
 schema: